-When the creators of NBC's hit sitcom The Office approached Aziz Ansari about a new mockumentary style sitcom, Ansari said yes.
-Thing is, the then 25-year old stand up comedian had no clue what the show was going to be about.
+When the creators of NBC's hit sitcom The Office approached Aziz Ansari about a new mocumentary-style sitcom, the 25-year-old stand-up comedian said yes — even though he had no clue what the show was going to be about.

-Born in Columbia, South Carolina, Aziz Ansari is one of the few Indian comedians on the Hollywood scene.
+Born in Columbia, S.C., Ansari is one of only a few Indian comedians on the Hollywood scene.
 Yet the actor's humor is not solely based on his identity.
-In fact, characters like Tom Haverford and Chet of the new film 30 Minutes or Less could be played by almost anyone.
+In fact, characters like Haverford and Chet, whom Ansari plays in the new film 30 Minutes or Less, could be played by almost anyone.
 Almost.
-But with his comedic talent, Ansari was a shoe in for the roles.
+But with his comedic talent, Ansari was a shoo-in for the roles.

 "I'm very happy when I'm able to take roles from white actors," Ansari says jokingly to weekends on All Things Considered guest host David Greene.
-"If a part if written for a white guy and then I get cast, I'm very proud of myself.
-It's like a victory for all minorities," says Ansari.
+"If a part is written for a white guy and then I get cast, I'm very proud of myself.
+It's like a victory for all minorities," he says.

-In all seriousness, 28-year-old Aziz Ansari says his comedy is about life and personal anecdotes like friends getting married of having babies, events that Ansari says he couldn't begin to deal with in his life right now.
+In all seriousness, Ansari says his comedy is about life and personal anecdotes like friends getting married and having babies — events that he says he couldn't begin to deal with in his life right now.

-"That kind of stuff seems so far away for me and seems like such a crazy amount of responsibility," says Ansari.
-"So I talk about the fear of those kind of things."
+"That kind of stuff seems so far away for me and seems like such a crazy amount of responsibility," he says.
+"So I talk about the fear of those kinds of things."

 Comedy Via Business School

-In strange twist, Aziz Ansari started his comedic career while attending New York University's Stern School of Business.
+In a strange twist, Ansari started his comedic career while attending New York University's Stern School of Business.

-"I just started doing stand up while I was in college," Ansari tells Greene.
+"I just started doing stand-up while I was in college," Ansari tells Greene.
 "I didn't have any aspirations to be in movies or TV or anything like that.
-I just liked doing stand up and wanted to get better at it the some way someone would like to get better at playing guitar," he says.
+I just liked doing stand-up and wanted to get better at it the same way someone would like to get better at playing guitar," he says.

 And get better he did.
-From the comedy clubs in New York, Ansari began to make short films which eventually led the MTV sketch comedy show called Human Giant.
+From the comedy clubs in New York, Ansari began to make short films that eventually led to the MTV sketch-comedy show, Human Giant.